Museum of Fine Arts, Boston: 2000–present

-During the global financial crisis between 2007 and 2012, the museum's annual budget was trimmed by $1.5 million.
+During the Great Recession, the museum's annual budget was trimmed by $1.5 million.
 The museum increased revenues by organizing traveling exhibitions, which included a loan exhibition sent to the for-profit Bellagio in Las Vegas in exchange for $1 million.
 In 2011, Moody's Investors Service calculated that the museum had over $180 million in outstanding debt.
 However, the agency cited growing attendance, a large endowment, and positive cash flow as reasons to believe that the museum's finances would become stable in the near future.
 In 2011, the museum put eight paintings by Monet, Renoir, Pissarro, Sisley, Gauguin, and others on sale at Sotheby's, bringing in a total of $21.6 million, to pay for Man at His Bath by Gustave Caillebotte at a cost reported to be more than $15 million.

 A renovation included the new Art of the Americas Wing, featuring artwork from North, South, and Central America.
 In 2006, the groundbreaking ceremonies took place.
 The new wing and adjoining Ruth and Carl J. Shapiro Family Courtyard (a bright, cavernous interior space) were designed in a restrained, contemporary style by the London-based architectural firm Foster and Partners, under the directorship of Thomas T. Difraia and Childs Bertman Tseckares Architects (CBT).
 The landscape architecture firm Gustafson Guthrie Nichol redesigned the Huntington Avenue and Fenway entrances, gardens, access roads, and interior courtyards.

 The wing opened on November 20, 2010, with free admission to the public.
 Mayor Thomas Menino declared it "Museum of Fine Arts Day", and more than 13,500 visitors attended the opening.
 The 12,000 sqft glass-enclosed courtyard now features a 42.5 ft high glass sculpture, titled the Lime Green Icicle Tower, by Dale Chihuly.
 In 2014, the Art of the Americas Wing was recognized for its high architectural achievement by the award of the Harleston Parker Medal, by the Boston Society of Architects.

 In 2015, the museum renovated its outdoors Japanese garden, Tenshin-en.
 The garden, which originally opened in 1988, had been designed by Japanese professor Kinsaku Nakane.
 The garden's kabukimon-style entrance gate was built by Chris Hall of Massachusetts, using traditional Japanese carpentry techniques.

-On March 12, 2020, the museum announced that it would close indefinitely due to the COVID-19 pandemic.
-All public events and programs were canceled until August 31, 2020.
-The museum reopened on September 26, 2020.
+As a result of the COVID-19 pandemic, the museum was closed from March 12, 2020, through September 25, 2020.
+To recover from the drop in attendance caused by the pandemic, a new logo and branding campaign were announced in September 2022, along with renewed community outreach efforts.
+These changes were announced in tandem with the opening of the traveling exhibition of an official portrait of former US president Barack Obama by Kehinde Wiley and the accompanying portrait of Michelle Obama by Amy Sherald, both on loan from the National Portrait Gallery in Washington DC.